piratfm/eti-tools/README.md

 Default for `pid` is 1062.
 Values for `pid` can be any other PID carrying an ETI-NA stream (e.g. 1061).
 In case of negative offset (`-s -3`, see above) this `pid` argument will be ignored as the DVB-S stream itself is no valid transport stream.

 The output stream will be raw PID content = ETI-NA (G.704).
-The parameter [-s offset] must be seen in a MPEG-TS dump, in most cases that is unused 0xFF at the beginning of the each TS-packet's payload.
+The parameter [-s offset] must be seen in an MPEG-TS dump, in most cases that is unused 0xFF at the beginning of the each TS-packet's payload.

 ETI na2ni